agostof/BrAPI-FastAPI/server/README.md

     return response

 ```
 If you are following along, fill free to replace the `get_commoncropnames` in your copy of [core.views.py](../brapi_v2/core/views.py) with the code above.
-After this, your server should refresh, and the endpoint should be available for querying.
+After this, your server should reload, and the endpoint should be available for querying.
 You will need to access the endpoint directly by calling *http://{your_url}/brapi/v2/commoncropnames*. *Note: We have to use direct access becasue we have not added this new endpoint yet to the /serverinfo call in [core.views.py](../brapi_v2/core/views.py#L600-668).
 We leave that as an excercise for the reader.*
 The output of our newly constructed BrAPI call (i.e. *http://{your_url}/brapi/v2/commoncropnames*) should contain the following information:
 ```json
     {